neondatabase/neon/docs/rfcs/025-generation-numbers.md

 3. Validate the deletion list by calling to the control plane
 4. Execute the valid parts of the deletion list (i.e. call DeleteObjects)

+Note that steps 2 and 3 can be swapped: it depends on whether we would like to optimize for delaying validation for a long time in bounded memory (persist first, delete later), or optimize for I/O (validate first, then persist).

 There is existing work (https://github.com/neondatabase/neon/pull/4960) to create a deletion queue: this would be extended by adding the "step 3" validation step.

-Since this whole section is an optimization, there is a lot of flexibility in exactly how the deletion queue should work, especially in the timing of the validation step:
+Since its reason for existence is optimization rather than correctness, there is a lot of flexibility in exactly how the deletion queue should work, as long as it obeys the rule to validate generations before executing deletions:

 - Option A (simplest):validate the
   deletion list before persisting it.
 This has the downside of delaying